 An air tight reinforced steel enclosure which staff retreat to in the event of an emergency or incident.
 Each refuge chamber is self-sufficient for up to 36 hours, which is regarded as the maximum time an emergency in a gold mine would last.
 Each has battery-powered lighting and contains fresh air cylinders, water, and a toilet.
-Each refuge chamber has a radio telephone so that staff can communicate with the surface.
 Refuge chambers are strategically placed underground depending on where staff are working.
 A refuge chamber is also a fresh air base.